DriveTax Express BAS

 If you’d like to learn more about Uber BAS’s before you begin, head to our Ultimate Guide to BAS’s for Uber Drivers.
 We explain how the GST calculation works, what you can claim, what records you need to keep, and the ATO’s requirements for paying your GST bill.

-* JobKeeper & JobSeeker – please note that you do not have to report JobKeeper or JobSeeker payments in your BAS, only in your end of year tax return.
+* JobKeeper & JobSeeker – you do not have to report JobKeeper or JobSeeker payments in your BAS, only in your end of year tax return.
 For more information visit our blog post on COVID-19 Support for Uber Drivers >

 ABN – you must be registered for GST in order to lodge a BAS.
 If you’re not registered you can do so for free here.